We love a good legend here in Wales and Devil’s Bridge perfectly encapsulates our penchant for all things folklore.

 According to local folklore, Lucifer constructed the bridge for a little old lady in exchange for her soul, or the soul of the first person to cross.

 She manages to trick him, with the help of a dog, and so he leaves the area, forked tail between his legs.
+If you like Celtic legends, it’s one of the best Halloween destinations on the Celtic Routes.

 This iconic bridge and the falls are a world-famous tourist attraction that attracts thousands of visitors each year.
 If you want to explore the falls in peace, you should aim to visit in the off-season, when it’s quieter.